scipy-conference/scipy_proceedings/papers/bussonnier/papyri.rst

-As we assume documentation access is happening on an end-user machine, we will also consider that IRD files are infrequently updated, disk space is limited, and installing of running services (like a database server), are not available options.
+As we assume documentation access is happening on an end-user machine, we will also consider that IRD files are infrequently updated, disk space is limited, and installing or running services (like a database server) are not available options.

 With those requirements we decided to use a combination of `SQLite` (an